-6.02 Sexual and Personal Harassment
+6.2 Sexual and Personal Harassment

-- (a) The Union and the University recognize the right of bargaining unit members to work and learn in a work environment free from sexual and personal harassment. - i) The University Harassment Policy and Procedures are accessible to all members of the university community and the Office of Equity and Human Rights is available to all employees in the bargaining unit.
-Nothing in the Harassment Policy and Procedures bars employees from claiming their rights under other procedures whether available at law or under this Agreement. - (b) The parties agree to the following guidelines in the event of a harassment complaint affecting any employee in the bargaining unit: - i) The Equity and Human Rights Office will inform an employee that Union representation is available at the informal stage of the complaint process. - ii) Where an employee has submitted a complaint of harassment beyond the informal stage of the Harassment Policy, the Union will be advised in confidence of the existence of a complaint and the employee will be represented by the Union if the employee elects to proceed with a complaint to the completion of the investigation stage under the Harassment Policy.
+- (a) The Union and the University recognize the right of bargaining unit members to work and learn in a work environment free from sexual and personal harassment. - (i) The University Harassment Policy and Procedures are accessible to all members of the university community and the Office of Equity and Human Rights is available to all employees in the bargaining unit.
+Nothing in the Harassment Policy and Procedures bars employees from claiming their rights under other procedures whether available at law or under this Agreement.